 OpenVPX Tutorial -- If you think of the OpenVPX specification as being like a reference manual, this tutorial is intended to be like a user's manual.
-It gives: 1) an introduction to OpenVPX, which includes some of the background that lead up to it, 2) the various kinds of profiles, 3) Cooling, form factors and connectors, 3) Blind mate optical and coax connectors, 4) Utility Plane and VITA 62 power supply modules, 5) OpenVPX Slot, Backplane, and Module Profiles, and 6) Slot Profile and Backplane Profile examples.
+It gives: 1) an introduction to OpenVPX, which includes some of the background that lead up to it, 2) Cooling, form factors and connectors, 3) Blind mate optical and coax connectors, 4) Utility Plane including radial clocks and VITA 62 power supply modules, 5) OpenVPX Slot, Backplane, and Module Profiles, and 6) Slot Profile and Backplane Profile examples.
 This Tutorial has been updated to be in sync with what is expected to be the 2017 ANSI/VITA versions of OpenVPX (VITA 65.0 and VITA 65.1).

 VITA Radio Transport (VRT) A Spectrum Language for Software Defined Radios Tutorial -- Provides an overview of the VITA 49 standards as described and includes an overview of the proposed VITA 49.2 standard which augments VITA 49.0 with exciter packets and control packets to make a complete transceiver language.